AdamRWeinstein/SentimentAnalysis/README.md

 ### Naive Bayes

-The Naive Bayes model is a probabilistic classifier based on applying Bayes' theorem.
-It's a simple yet effective model for text classification tasks.
+The Naive Bayes model is a probabilistic classifier that applies Bayes' theorem with strong (naive) independence assumptions.
+Despite its simplicity, it's often effective for text classification tasks.
+Our approach involves:

+- **Vectorization**: The text is converted into a numeric form using the Bag of Words (BoW) technique.
+- **TF-IDF Transformation**: The BoW vectors are further transformed using Term Frequency - Inverse Document Frequency (TF-IDF) to weigh terms based on their significance.

+Potential enhancements involve utilizing the `ngram_range` parameter in `CountVectorizer` to capture multi-word contexts.
+For example, adjusting the `ngram_range` to (1, 2) allows the model to consider both single words and two-word phrases (e.g. ("I like words" with an ngram_range of (1, 2) would provide ["I", "like", "words", "I like", "like words"] rather than the current implementation with an ngram_range of (1, 1) providing ["I", "like", "words"]).
+This approach can help mitigate the model's assumption of token independence by incorporating local context directly into the tokenized data.

 ### Logistic Regression